4383/governance/goals/proposed/remove-eventlet.rst

 #. a global schedule of the whole steps required to remove Eventlet from
    OpenStack.
 This global schedule is composed of 3 global milestones, short, medium, and long term.
 Each milestone is ordered in terms of priority and of dependency.
-The schedule is the global strategy which aim to define how to move from A to Z. The strategy to define how to remove Eventlet from OpenStack;
+This section aim to define how to move from A to Z;

 Removing our dependency to Eventlet is a real challenge, and, we can't take such challenge without strategy and tactics.
 Each items which compose